Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Introduction

 In a sense, this is analogous to Furman's theorem on lattices $G$ in higher-rank simple Lie groups \cite{Fur-me}, stating that any countable group that is measure equivalent to $G$, acts as a lattice (up to a finite kernel) on the corresponding symmetric space (or \cite{BFS} for $\mathrm{Isom}(\mathbb{H}_{\mathbb{R}}^n)$ under an integrability assumption).
 But there is a crucial difference, in that we need to allow the cube complex to depend on $H$, see Theorem~\ref{theointro:nonrigidity}.
 Nevertheless, all cube complexes that arise in Corollary~\ref{corintro:cube} are simple deformations of the universal cover of the Salvetti complex of $G$, and they have a very explicit description given in Section~\ref{sec:qi-criterion} (in particular, they all collapse onto the right-angled building of $G$).

-We also mention that if the bounded torsion group $H$ is only assumed to be measure equivalent to $G$, with no integrability condition, then we can still derive that $H$ acts cocompactly on a $\mathrm{CAT}(0)$ cube complex (in fact on the right-angled building of $G$), with amenable stabilizers, see Theorem~\ref{theointro:me-cat}.
+We also mention that if the group $H$ (with bounded finite subgroups) is only assumed to be measure equivalent to $G$, with no integrability condition, then we can still derive that $H$ acts cocompactly on a $\mathrm{CAT}(0)$ cube complex (in fact on the right-angled building of $G$), with amenable stabilizers, see Theorem~\ref{theointro:me-cat}.

 Under further assumptions on the defining graph of $G$, it is proved in \cite[Theorem~1.2]{Hua-QI}, using deep combinatorial insights on special cube complexes by Haglund--Wise \cite{HW2}, that all uniform lattices acting on all cube complexes arising in Corollary~\ref{corintro:cube} are virtually special, which is the key for proving that they are commensurable -- see also \cite{She} for recent progress on the relationship between virtual specialness and commensurability.
 Thus we obtain a superrigidity theorem in integrable measure equivalence for a class of right-angled Artin groups.